pytransitions/transitions/README.md

 m = Model()
 # without further arguments pygraphviz will be used
 machine = Machine(model=m, ...)
-# when you want to use graphviz explicitely
+# when you want to use graphviz explicitly
 machine = Machine(model=m, use_pygraphviz=False, ...)
 # in cases where auto transitions should be visible
 machine = Machine(model=m, show_auto_transitions=True, ...)